Nationals vs. Mariners Player Props Betting Odds

 France Stats

-- Ty France has 21 doubles, seven home runs, 19 walks and 35 RBI (82 total hits).
-He's also swiped one base.
+- Ty France has 84 hits with 21 doubles, seven home runs, 19 walks and 35 RBI.
+He's also stolen one base.

-- France takes a two-game streak with at least one hit into this contest.
-During his last five outings he is hitting .273 with a home run, a walk and three RBI.
+- France brings a three-game streak with at least one hit into this one.
+In his last five games he is hitting .304 with a walk and two RBI.

 France Recent Games